-- 11. Do not run heater - where flammable liquids or vapors are used or stored - under dusty conditions - 12.
-Do not use this heater to cook food or burn paper or other objects. - 13.
+- 11. Do not run appliance where flammable liquids or vapors are used or stored - under dusty conditions - 12.
+Do not use this appliance to cook food or burn paper or other objects. - 13.
 Do not use this room heater if any part has been under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - 14.
-Do not operate heater if any log is broken.
-Do not operate heater if a log is chipped (dimesized or larger). - 15.
-Turn heater off and let cool before servicing, installing or repairing.
-Only a qualified service person should install, service or repair heater. - 16.
-Make sure the remote is set to the OFF position when you are away from home for long periods of time. - 17.
-Remote heaters must not be connected to any external electrical source. - 18.
-Operating heater above elevations of 4,500 feet may cause pilot outage. - 19.
-To prevent performance problems, do not use propane/LP fuel tank of less than 100 lb. capacity (propane/LP units only). - 20.
-Provide adequate clearances around air openings. - 21.
-When installing as a vented appliance in a manufactured home or mobile home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280, or when applicable, with Manufacture Home Installations Standard, ANSI/NCBCS A225.1/NFPZ 501A. - 22.
+Do not operate appliance if any log is broken.
+Do not operate appliance if a log is chipped (dime-sized or larger). - 15.
+Turn appliance off and let cool before servicing, installing or repairing.
+Make sure the selector switch is in the OFF position.
+Only a qualified service person should install, service or repair appliance. - 16.
+Remote-ready appliances must not be connected to any external electrical source. - 17.
+Operating appliance above elevations of 4,500 feet may cause pilot outage. - 18.
+To prevent performance problems, do not use propane/LP fuel tank of less than 100 lb. capacity (propane/LP units only). - 19.
+Provide adequate clearances around air openings. - 20.
+When installing as a vented appliance in a manufactured home or mobile home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280, or when applicable, with Manufacture Home Installations Standard, ANSI/NCBCS A225.1/NFPZ 501A. - 21.
 This log heater is designed to be smokeless.
 If logs ever appear to smoke, turn off heater and call a qualified service person.

 NOTE: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues.